Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Max-Gap Fairness

 Furthermore, it is necessary to have access to $n$ given in \eqref{eq:max_gap_lower_bd} i.i.d. samples from $P$ to test if $\fairness = 0$ or $\fairness \geq \epsilon$ correctly with probability $0.99$.

 \end{restatable}

 We provide the proof for this result in Appendix \ref{sec:lower_bd_max_gap}.

-In Proposition \ref{prop:hyptest_lower_bound}, we have shown that the probability of error in the hypothesis test is lower bounded by a function of $n$ the number of samples from $P_{|Y = 0}$, $|\gp|$ the number of groups, and $\epsilon$ and \footnote{The results in Proposition \ref{prop:hyptest_lower_bound} were given in terms of the equal opportunity fairness metric.
-However, our proof can be trivially extended to several fairness metrics with $L: \cZ \rightarrow \{0, 1\}$.} it is necessary to have at least $n = O \left( {|\gp|}/{\epsilon^2}\right)$ samples to audit a model for max-gap fairness.
+In Proposition \ref{prop:hyptest_lower_bound}, we have shown that the probability of error in the hypothesis test is lower bounded by a function of $n$ the number of samples from $P_{|Y = 0}$, $|\gp|$ the number of groups, and $\epsilon$ and it is necessary to have at least $n = \Omega \left( {|\gp|}/{\epsilon^2}\right)$ samples to audit a model for max-gap fairness.
 Thus, a hypothesis test approach cannot decrease the sample complexity of auditing a model for max-gap fairness.
-Next, we define a fairness metric based on the conditional value-at-risk, aiming to decrease the sample complexity of testing for multi-group fairness.
+Next, we define a fairness metric based on the conditional value-at-risk, aiming to decrease the sample complexity of testing for multi-group fairness, albeit with a weaker notion of fairness violation guarantee.